aunttwister/auto-deploy-ps-iis/README.md

 # **Auto redeploy Angular & .NET to IIS with PowerShell**

 This selection of scripts utilizes PowerShell to deploy your Angular and .NET apps to IIS.
 This is still a work in progress as it can be either made simpler or can be enhanced, but the basis is there and it works, at least for me.
+This selection of scripts utilities PowerShell to deploy your Angular and .NET application to IIS.
+This is still work in progress as it can be either made simpler or can be enhanced, but the basis is there and it works, at least for me.

 Automatic deployment is done through multiple scripts.
 I saw some potential use for scripts outside of this.

 There is a parent script that serves the purpose of accepting all the input parameters and passing those parameters to other scripts and calling the scripts in the correct order.
 The input parameters are extensive but any pre-configuration is avoided.
+There is a parent script which serves the purpose of accepting all the input parameters and passing those parameters to other scripts and calling the scripts in the correct order.
+The input parameters extensive but any pre configuration is avoided.